Shoyu vs soy sauce

-In Japan, in the 7th century AD it’s believed that soy sauce was first brought over by Chinese Buddhist monks, who used it as a seasoning for their meals.
+In Japan, in the 7th century AD, soy sauce was first brought over by Chinese Buddhist monks, who used it as a seasoning for their meals.

-At first, the soy sauce was made in a similar way to Chinese soy sauce, but over time, the Japanese began to develop their own unique brewing techniques.
+At first, the soy sauce was made similarly to Chinese soy sauce, but over time, the Japanese began to develop their unique brewing techniques.

 During the Edo period (1603-1868), soy sauce production became more widespread in Japan and the brewing techniques were further refined.
 In the 19th century, the first soy sauce factories were established, which greatly increased the production and availability of the sauce.

-During the 20th century, soy sauce became an integral part of Japanese cuisine and culture.
-Today, Japan is one of the largest producers of soy sauce in the world, with many different brands and varieties available.
-Japanese soy sauce is known for its rich, complex flavor and is used in a wide variety of dishes, including sushi, ramen, and tempura.
+During the 20th century, soy sauce became integral to Japanese cuisine and culture.
+Today, Japan is one of the largest producers of soy sauce in the world, with tons of different type of brands and varieties available.
+Japanese soy sauce is known for its rich, complex flavor and is used in various dishes, including sushi, ramen, and tempura along with other ingredients.

 Japanese soy sauce is traditionally made with soybeans, wheat, and salt.

-In Japan, the traditional method for making shoyu involves fermenting soybeans and wheat for several months in large vats, then pressing the liquid out of the solids to create the soy sauce.
+In Japan, the traditional method and ingredients for making shoyu involves fermenting soybeans and wheat for several months in large vats, then pressing the liquid out of the solids to create the soy sauce.

 The liquid is then aged for several more months to develop its flavor and color.

-Some soy sauce in Japan can also be made through chemical process.
+Some soy sauce in Japan can also be made through different type of chemical processes.
 For example, through the use of soy bean pulp, which have had the oils removed for other purposes.

 But many are still made through the traditional brewing process with whole soy beans.